sjparsons/challenge-framework/DESIGN.md

 ### Conclusion

 Esprima seems to maybe have a slight edge over Acorn as far as performance.
+Historically, it seems that Acorn was faster, but perhaps recent changes have helped make Esprima faster.